What Are Hyaluronic Acid Fillers: Benefits, Risks & How Long They Last

 Where Fillers Fit in a Plastic Surgeon’s Facial Rejuvenation Plan

 In consultation, I look at the why behind your concern, whether it’s primarily volume loss, skin laxity, tissue descent, or a combination, so the plan supports a natural result and avoids overfilling.
 For some patients, fillers are the right standalone solution.
-For others, a broader approach (including options like surgical lifting or fat grafting) may be a better fit depending on anatomy, skin quality, and goals.
+For others, a broader approach, including options such as surgical lifting or fat grafting, may be a better fit depending on anatomy, skin quality, and goals.

 Get Started